Jean de La Ceppède: Legacy

 In the year following Jean de La Ceppède's death, Cardinal Richelieu became King Louis XIII's Minister of State and, largely through the influence of François de Malherbe, Baroque poetry was replaced by Neo-Classicism.
 To this day, the French poetry and literature of the Renaissance is often looked down on and Nicolas Boileau-Despréaux's maxim, Enfin Malherbe vint ("Finally Malherbe arrived"), continues to be taken for granted.
-De La Ceppède's verses were accordingly consigned to oblivion until 1915, when they were unearthed by Fr.
+La Ceppède's verses were accordingly consigned to oblivion until 1915, when they were unearthed by Fr.
 Henri Bremond and appeared in the first volume of his book Histoire littéraire du Sentiment religieux en France.
-Since then, de La Ceppède's poetry has experienced a revival.
+Since then, La Ceppède's poetry has experienced a revival.
 It has appeared in multiple poetry anthologies and several scholarly works have been written about its author.